Postgraduate research opportunities

 - EngD: The Engineering Doctorate aims to prepare engineering students for research careers in industry and is fully supported by the Engineering and Physical Sciences Research Council (EPSRC).
 This four-year scheme consists of one year of taught modules followed by an industry-linked research project.

-- MD: In addition to the PhD, the Medical School offers the postgraduate degree of Doctor of Medicine (MD) through supervised research within individual research groups.
+- MD: In addition to the PhD, Swansea University Medical School offers the postgraduate degree of Doctor of Medicine (MD) through supervised research within individual research groups.
 This programme is two years full-time, four to five years part-time.

 - DProf: Typically four years full-time, six years part-time, a Professional Doctorate is a research degree structured around a particular area of professional practice.
 You will follow a programme of directed study, including periods of approved professional/industrial practice and training, together with a programme of research.
 Assessment includes a thesis of up to 80,000 words.